 This list could really go on and on, from boosting metabolism to increasing caloric burn and everything in between.
 Think you have strong enough glutes and quads?
 Try a squat test tonight and see how you do.
 Continue doing some form of squats regularly (3 to 5 times a week), then test yourself again in two weeks.
 Hopefully you’ll notice a difference in the amount of time you can squat (muscular endurance).
 Below are a couple tests you can try out.
 Let me know how you do!

-This has been built into a few of my workouts.
+This has been built into a great many of my workouts – and is a staple in workouts in The Belly Burn Plan.
 I like it because it provides wall stability, ensuring your back will remain straight, but definitely works the legs – to say the least!

 Body Weight Squat

 This is great way to start doing squats, or to build up muscular endurance the exercise in general.
 If you’ve never done squats, or if it’s been a while, start with these before you graduate to adding weights.
 These are still butt-kickers, especially is you do the test below.

 - With your arms extended out in front of you, stand with your feet hip-width apart.

 - Drop down into a seated position keeping your knees right over your toes.